perecdd/CloudFoodStore/README.md

 ## How to launch it?
 1. The first step is to create a separate network in docker: "docker network create shared-network", it is needed to connect containers to each other for data exchange.
 2. Further we recommend using IntelliJ IDEA for this.
-All you have to do is log into each service individually, clone it via github clone in the IDE.
+All you have to do is clone any module from this repository via github clone in the IDE.
+You need to open in IDE git -> clone -> paste in URL the repository of modules that you want to connect to the system.
 3. Then go to the Maven compiler and select swagger-spring/Lifecycle and use "package", a "jar" file will be created.
 4. Then you run the docker-compose file, which will do the rest of the work on packaging the service for you.
 This way you can start all the services in turn.
-For minimal performance, CFS and ShopOwnerSide are required - this will allow the service to work using json requests.
-In order for users to work through the site, you also need to launch CFSClient and ShopOwnerSite to these services.
+5. **Important!
+This procedure (2-4 steps) must be performed for each module that is specified in this repository separately.**

 ## FAQ
 1. How does the owner of the marketplace receive income?